Public subnets route to IGW, private subnets do not

 Audit OT ports in security groups

-VPCs and security groups protect cloud workloads.
-The next page covers how to connect the cloud to on-premises networks using Direct Connect and VPN, plus NFV concepts.
+VPCs and security groups help protect cloud workloads.
+The next page covers connecting the cloud to on-premises networks using Direct Connect and VPN, plus NFV concepts.